Modoc County Small Claims Court Limits

 Where are Small Claims Court Cases Heard in Modoc County?

-Small Claims Court cases are heard in 1 courthouse across the County.
-The website address for Modoc County Superior Court (which will have more information for small claims court cases) is: www.modocsuperiorcourt.ca.gov.
-Here are the following locations where Small Claims Court cases are heard in Modoc County:
+Modoc County Small Claims Court cases are heard in 1 courthouse across Modoc County.
+The website for Modoc County Superior court is: www.modocsuperiorcourt.ca.gov.
+Here are the locations:

 Robert A. Barclay Justice Center